unfazing/margin_scraper/MarginScraperUserGuide.md

 This user guide will help you utilise the margin_scraper.exe application and troubleshoot any minor issues.

-As of Aug 2023, the application downloads the latest margin update documents from the following exchanges:
+As of August 2023, the application downloads the latest margin update documents from the following exchanges:

 |     | Exchange     | URL                                                                                                              |
 |-----|--------------|------------------------------------------------------------------------------------------------------------------|